espruino/EspruinoDocs/devices/EspruinoBoard.md

 ------------

 * PWM output (via ```analogWrite```) on B4 and A6 at the same time is not possible (as they share timer hardware)
-* You can't setWatch on two pins with the same number (eg. A5 and C5) - it's a limitation of the STM32F1
+* You can't setWatch on two pins with the same number (eg. A5 and C5) - this is a limitation of the STM32F1
 * You can't use ```setWatch``` on B11/C11/D11 and enable ```setDeepSleep```, as A11 is watched in order to wake when USB is plugged in
 * The USB bootloader as shipped on Espruino KickStarter boards requires the APB1 clock frequency to be changed before it will work reliably.
 This is automatically handled by the Web IDE's flasher ([diff](https://github.com/espruino/EspruinoWebIDE/commit/476c6755cf243b5ac81a559f907d65900b961dde)), and also Espruino's version of [stm32loader.py](https://github.com/espruino/Espruino/blob/master/scripts/stm32loader.py) *if* you supply the `-k` switch.